zzyzek/sandbox/rprp/README.md

 From the blog:

-> Fact: It suffices to consider subfigures whose boundary consists of a
+> Fact: It suffices to consider sub-figures whose boundary consists of a
 > contiguous piece of the original boundary and at
 > most two contiguous constructed lines.